TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 After merging with TelstraSuper, the Aware Super Board will add two new directors: one nominated by the ACTU and one by the Telstra Group.
 Aware Super is not a part of the industry super network advertising campaign.
 You can find out more about the origin of Aware Super at Who is Aware Super?

-Where an employee does not have an existing superannuation fund or does not choose an alternate super fund, Aware Super will become the default super fund for new Telstra Group employees and associated employers.
+Where an employee does not have an existing superannuation fund or does not choose an alternate super fund, Aware Super will be the default super fund for new Telstra Group employees and associated employers.

-For the merger to go ahead it has to pass a strict test to ensure that it’s in members’ best financial interests as a whole, and that TelstraSuper members’ rights in respect of their benefits are equivalent (or better) in Aware Super.
+For the merger to go ahead it had to pass a strict test to ensure that it’s in members’ best financial interests as a whole, and that TelstraSuper members’ rights in respect of their benefits are equivalent (or better) in Aware Super.

-After considering all relevant factors, including independent expert advice, the TelstraSuper Board has determined that members will, as a whole, have equivalent or better rights in respect of their benefits in Aware Super, and that the merger is in members best financial interests as a whole.
+After considering all relevant factors, including independent expert advice, the TelstraSuper Board determined that members will, as a whole, have equivalent or better rights in respect of their benefits in Aware Super, and that the merger is in members best financial interests as a whole.

-Once the merger is complete, TelstraSuper members will be transferred across to Aware Super and become members of Aware Super.
-Telstra Super Pty Ltd will no longer exist in its capacity as trustee of the TelstraSuper Fund.
+Telstra Super Pty Ltd no longer exists in its capacity as trustee of the TelstraSuper Fund.

 No. You don’t need to do anything as TelstraSuper and Aware Super will work directly with your Corporate Plus Employer to ensure their records are updated.